abocchieri/abocchieri.github.io/index.md

 subtitle:
 ---

-I am Andrea, a young researcher in the exoplanet field currently in the final of a three-year postgraduate program.
-I work at ["Sapienza" University of Rome](https://www.uniroma1.it/) under the supervision of Prof. Enzo Pascale, the Ariel Mission Scientist.
+I am a Ph.D. candidate in **exoplanet science** in the final year of my three-year program.
+I am affiliated with the Department of Physics at ["Sapienza" University of Rome](https://www.uniroma1.it/) and supervised by Prof. Enzo Pascale, the **Ariel Mission Scientist**.

-My specific subfield is the characterization of exoplanet atmospheres with Ariel.
-I have experience with atmospheric retrievals, end-to-end instrument simulators, calibration, detrending and performance studies of the Ariel mission.
+I specialize in **exoplanet atmospheric characterization with Ariel**.
+I have expertise in atmospheric retrieval methods, instrument simulation pipelines, calibration procedures, detrending techniques, and Ariel mission performance analysis.

+The overarching goal of my research is: **“How do we maximize the signal-to-noise ratio of a planetary or atmospheric parameter?”**.
+This is a fundamental question because to interpret exoplanet data, we select among competing models based on the parameter uncertainties.